kassaaaaa/sg-kassandra/docs/fase-2-plan/PRD.md

 Kite schools operate in a dynamic environment where weather conditions are unpredictable.
 The current process of managing bookings, scheduling instructors, and communicating with students is often manual, fragmented, and inefficient.
 This leads to operational overhead, scheduling conflicts, and a suboptimal experience for both customers and staff.

-KiteOps will be a centralized platform that provides a simple and intuitive way for customers to book lessons, for instructors to manage their availability, and for managers to have a comprehensive overview of all school operations with intelligent, rule-based automation to handle the complexities of weather-dependent scheduling.
+KiteOps will be a centralized platform that provides a simple and intuitive way for customers to book lessons, for instructors to manage their availability, and for managers to have a comprehensive overview of all school operations.
+Its key differentiator is an **intelligent, rule-based automation engine** designed to handle the complexities of weather-dependent scheduling, significantly reducing manual overhead and optimizing resource utilization, which is a common pain point in the industry.

 ---